jinlin2001/arbitrage-react/README.md

 ### App Overview

-This web app outputs the potential currency exchanges that has a profit.
-Exchange sequences are generated based on daily rates published by Frankfurter API.
+This web application fetches currency exchange rates from Frankfurter API.
+Response data is then parsed and analyzed to solve arbitrage profit opportunities.

-Frankfurter API tracks 33 world known currency exchange rates published by the European Central Bank.
-According to the API documentation, exchange rates are updated daily around 4 PM Central Eastern Time.
+Frankfurter API tracks 33 world-recognized currencies published by the European Central Bank.
+According to the API documentation, exchange rates are updated daily around 4 PM central-eastern time.

-Other app features include filtering data, editing data, importing and parsing data in file.
-App scripts are trans-piled targeting latest browsers.
+Other application features include filtering, edit, and importing data in JSON files.
+Application scripts are trans-piled targeting the latest browsers.
 Internet Explorer is not supported.

-Support importing and parsing file with data structure like the following sample.
+Support import JSON files with a data structure like the following sample.

     {
       "USD": {